elastic/elastic-otel-dotnet/docs/configure.md

 <!-- ✅ What is this -->
 <!-- ✅ Why use this -->
 [Secret tokens](https://www.elastic.co/guide/en/observability/current/apm-secret-token.html) are used to authorize requests to the APM Server.
-Both the distro and APM Server must be configured with the same secret token for the request to be accepted.
+Both EDOT .NET and APM Server must be configured with the same secret token for the request to be accepted.

 <!-- ✅ How do you authenticate using this method? -->
 You can find the values of these variables in Kibana's APM tutorial.